What is gum disease?

 Gingivitis usually isn't painful, so you may not notice the symptoms and may not get the treatment you need.

-In periodontitis, the symptoms are easier to see, such as:
+In periodontitis, the symptoms are more advanced.
+They include:

 - Gums that pull away from the teeth.

 - Pus coming from the gums.